 Merciless villains.
 Blood-thirsty pillagers.
 Violent arsonists.
 Savage barbarians.

 When used to describe an entire people group, those words sound awful.
-Yet, those words are often used to describe the Vikings, that Scandanavian people group which terrorized the rest of Europe for three centuries.
+Yet, those words are often used to describe the Vikings, that Scandanavian people group which terrorized the rest of Europe for at least three centuries.

 Born in 801 A.D. in what is now France, Ansgar became a Benedictine monk.
 A series of visions or dreams gave him a clear sense of a missionary call.
 So, three years later, he went north as the pioneer Christian missionary to Scandanavia (the area today we know as Denmark, Norway and Sweden).